Pet AnimalsHorse

 Feeding

-Feed your horse 1 to 1.5 percent of its body weight.
-About 80 to 90 percent of your Arabian horse’s diet should be forage.
-Arabian horses require non-irrigated pastures and grass hay for forage.
-However, you can supplement your horse’s diet with grains such as barley, corn, and oats.
+Provide your Arabian horse with 1 to 1.5 percent of its body weight in daily feed, with approximately 80 to 90 percent of its diet consisting of forage.
+For foraging, non-irrigated pastures and grass hay are suitable for Arabians.
+Additionally, you can introduce grains like barley, corn, and oats to supplement their diet.

 Grooming

-Spray a thin moisturizing spray over the entire coat, mane, and tail feathers
+• Apply a thin layer of moisturizing spray over the entire coat, mane, and tail feathers.

-Brush the body with a soft brush, remove loose hair, and brush in a moisturizing spray
+• Brush the body using a soft brush to remove loose hair, incorporating the moisturizing spray.

 Training